-- All members of the community will be made aware of the reporting procedure for online safety concerns, including: breaches of filtering, youth produced sexual imagery (sexting), cyberbullying and illegal content. - All members of the community must respect confidentiality and the need to follow the official procedures for reporting concerns. - Learners, parents and staff will be informed of our complaints procedure and staff will be made aware of the whistleblowing procedure. - We require staff, parents, carers and learners to work in partnership to resolve online safety issues.

-- After any investigations are completed, we will debrief, identify lessons learnt and implement any policy or curriculum changes as required. - Safeguarding concerns and incidents should be reported to Single Point of Access, in line with East Sussex Safeguarding and Child Protection model policy. - If we are unsure how to proceed with an incident or concern, the DSL (or deputies) will seek advice from the Standards and Learning Effectiveness Service Safeguarding Team. - Where there is suspicion that illegal activity has taken place, we will contact the Standards and Learning Effectiveness Service or Sussex Police using 101, or 999 if there is immediate danger or risk of harm. - If an incident or concern needs to be passed beyond our community (for example if other local settings are involved or the public may be at risk), the DSL will speak with Sussex Police and/or the Standards and Learning Effectiveness Service first to ensure that potential investigations are not compromised.
+- All members of the community will be made aware of the reporting procedure for online safety concerns, including breaches of filtering, youth produced sexual imagery (sharing of nudes or semi-nudes/sexting), cyberbullying and illegal content. - All members of the community must respect confidentiality and the need to follow the official procedures for reporting concerns. - Learners, parents and staff will be informed of our complaints procedure and staff will be made aware of the whistleblowing procedure. - We require staff, parents, carers and learners to work in partnership to resolve online safety issues. - After any investigations are completed, we will debrief, identify lessons learnt and implement any policy or curriculum changes as required. - Safeguarding concerns and incidents, at level 3 or 4 on the Continuum of Need, should be reported to Single Point of Advice in line with East Sussex Safeguarding and Child Protection model policy. - If we are unsure how to proceed with an incident or concern, the DSL (or deputies) will seek advice from the Standards and Learning Effectiveness Service Safeguarding Team. - Where there is suspicion that illegal activity has occurred contact the Sussex Police using 101, or 999 if there is immediate danger or risk of harm. - If an incident or concern needs to be passed beyond our community (for example if other local settings are involved or the public may be at risk), the DSL/ headteacher will contact Sussex Police first to ensure that potential investigations are not compromised.

-10.1 Concerns about Learners Welfare
+10.1 Concerns about Learners' Welfare